5804/TaskTracking/README.md

 This repository houses 5804 programming core materials, including: Learning Materials, Role Definitions, and Team Best Practices/Documentation.
 This README provides a high-level overview of what it means to be on the programming team, as well as the various positions within the team.

+---

+## Table of Contents
+- Roles & Learning Requirements
+- Responsibilities
+- Expectations for All Programmers
+- Growth & Evaluation
+- Code of Conduct

+---

 ## 🧑‍💻 Roles & Learning Requirements

 #### **Programmer** 🧑‍💻